Policies and Procedures

 Do I have to have a customer profile to make a purchase?

 You are welcome to check out as a guest.
-We recommend creating a profile so that you may have access to your purchase history at a later date.
+We recommend creating a profile so that you have access to your purchase history for future ordering.

 Can I buy a gift card?